Step-parents and Grandparents

 If there is a specific issue you would like advice on, such as adoption or legal guardianship of a child, we can guide you on the legal implications based upon your individual circumstances.

 To find out what your rights are as a step-parent or a grandparent and for advice on the likely outcome of your particular case, you can arrange an initial assessment with one of Betteridges’ highly experienced family lawyers.
-Please call us on 0333 12 12345 (+44 1992 505 406 if you are overseas) or email firstname.lastname@example.org.
+Please call us on 0333 12 12345 (International callers +44 1992 505 406), complete a Free Online Enquiry or email email@example.com and we will soon be in touch.